top of page

 INTERIOR

-An internal inspection may also be called an interior inspection.
-These inspections are used to determine the condition of the inside of the asset and to identify any defects that may require further testing or maintenance.
+An internal inspection can also be referred to as an interior inspection.
+The purpose of these inspections is to determine the state of the inside of the asset and to identify any defects that may require further testing or maintenance.

 HVAC